language: es license: CC-BY 4.0 tags: - spanish - roberta pipeline_tag: fill-mask widget: - text: Fui a la librería a comprar un <mask>.

 Figure 5 shows the actual perplexity distributions of the generated 50M subsets for each of the executed subsampling procedures.
 All subsets can be easily accessed for reproducibility purposes using the

 bertin-project/mc4-es-sampled dataset.
 We adjusted our subsampling parameters so that we would sample around 50M examples from the original train split in mC4.
 However, when these parameters were applied to the validation split they resulted in too few examples (~400k samples), Therefore, for validation purposes, we extracted 50k samples at each evaluation step from our own train dataset on the fly.
-Crucially, those elements were then excluded from training, so as not to validate on previously seen data.
+Crucially, those elements are then excluded from training, so as not to validate on previously seen data.
 In the

 from datasets import load_dataset for config in ("random", "stepwise", "gaussian"): mc4es = load_dataset( "bertin-project/mc4-es-sampled", config, split="train", streaming=True ).shuffle(buffer_size=1000) for sample in mc4es: print(config, sample) break